DSFay/Modeling-II-Machine-Learning/README.md

 # Modeling-II-Machine-Learning
-Final class project for Modeling II: Machine Learning at USF; a graduate course in the Data Science program.
+Final class project for Modeling II: Machine Learning at USF, a graduate course in the Data Science program.

 ## Can Climate Shocks Predict Conflict: The Agriculture Channel